rendzina/ble_scanner/README.md

 The scanner can be configured by modifying the following constants in `scanner.js`:

-- `SCAN_WINDOW_DURATION`: Duration of each scan window (default: 10000ms)
+- `SCAN_WINDOW_DURATION`: Duration of each scan window (default: 10000ms) - 10 seconds
-- `SCAN_INTERVAL`: Time between scan windows (default: 60000ms)
+- `SCAN_INTERVAL`: Time between scan windows (default: 60000ms) - 60 seconds
-- `DEVICE_MEMORY_DURATION`: How long to remember devices (default: 300000ms)
+- `DEVICE_MEMORY_DURATION`: How long to remember devices (default: 300000ms) - 5 minutes

 ## Notes

-- The scanner uses device fingerprinting to handle random MAC addresses
+- The scanner uses device md5 hash fingerprinting to handle random MAC addresses
+- Do not necessarily assume fingerprints always distinguish unique devices (althought that is the intention) - the hash comprises a combination of many fields read from the device, some of which may well often be blank.
 - Each scan window lasts 10 seconds to balance power usage and detection
 - Devices are remembered for 5 minutes to avoid duplicate processing
 - The database schema is preserved during resets